 Jason McKinney feels the need to explore and decides to head out on his own to see the country beyond Kansas.
 When his offer of help is declined by a couple of bounty hunters he tried to hook up with in Wichita, Jason makes the decision to head south.
 Upon his return from a eye-opening, but short-lived, venture into Texas, he finds his father Mac Shepard is now a wanted man.
 With Mac on the run, Jason is reluctantly forced to take charge of the ranch, while his nearest neighbor schemes to take full possession.

 Western short stories Bio. of Scott Gese

-Seeing the need for an outlet by which he and other western authors could promote their work, he started the Rope and Wire website.
+In 2007, seeing the need for an outlet by which myself and many other western authors could promote their work, I started the Rope and Wire website.

-The site has seen steady growth since it first came online in 2007 and has consistently been the number one western short story website on most major search engines and is currently seen in over 50 countries around the world.
+The site has seen steady growth since it first came online and has consistently been the number one western short story website on most major search engines and is currently enjoyed by people in over 160 countries around the world.

 The Lone Oak

 The old red oak tree was majestic.
 That went without saying.
 It had had over two hundred years to perfect itself.
 Its mighty branches covered most of the quarter acre lot assigned to it.
 The massive trunk was an impressive chunk of timber.
 The lone tree stood atop a small rise, next to an old dilapidated barn in the middle of what was once a forty-acre horse pasture.
 Two men, land developers, stood at its base, contemplating its fate...Read More of The Lone Oak